 Epsom & Ewell Borough Council is a local authority and is therefore classed as a Category 1 Responder.
-Category 1 Responders are those organisations at the core of emergency response (and include the emergency services, The Environment Agency and NHS bodies).
+Category 1 Responders are those organisations at the core of emergency response (and include emergency services, Environment Agency and NHS bodies).

 Category 1 responders are subject to the full set of civil protection duties.
 They are required to: Assess the risk of emergencies occurring and use this to inform contingency planning: